flaviojrdev/flaviojrdev/README.md

 ## About me
-Hi! i'm currently a web developer student here in Brazil.
+Hi! i'm currently a student here in Brazil.
+- 🌐 Web developer
-- 🎮 I like developing games as a hobby
+- 🎮 Game developer as a hobby
 - 🐶 Dog person

 ## Current stack